Amazon reveals Modern Love's incredible season 2 castJul 20 | 4 min read

 When is the Lord of the Rings TV series on Prime?

-Jennifer Salke, Head of Amazon Studios, has said that "2021 is the hope" in terms of a release but she says that there are other people who "wish it was 2020".
+Jennifer Salke, Head of Amazon Studios, has previously said that "2021 is the hope".

-Who’s in the cast of Lord of the Rings on Prime?
+Who is in Amazon's Lord of the Rings cast?

-What will happen in the Lord of the Rings TV series?
+What will Amazon's Lord of the Rings be about?

 The television adaptation will explore new storylines preceding The Fellowship of the Ring, which is the first of three volumes of the epic novel, The Lord of the Rings.